erstazi/silver-pancake/README.md

 ) ENGINE=MyISAM  DEFAULT CHARSET=UTF8 AUTO_INCREMENT=1;
 ```

-With this statement, we have it here even though it doesn't exist yet.
+With this following statement, we have it here even though it doesn't exist yet.
 Why?
 Because when you are first developing a new database, you might need to copy and paste the whole create SQL table creation statement over and over.
 So, having the `DELETE TABLE` statement there helps speed up time involved.
 ```SQL
 DROP TABLE IF EXISTS `client_messages`.`users`;
 ```